よくある質問 (ライブ プラン)

 Is there a separation between dynamic planning and the commitment of changes?

-In Portfolio for Jira, you can play with different scenarios before deciding to commit changes back to Jira.
+In Advanced Roadmaps, you can play with different scenarios before deciding to commit changes back to Jira.
 The total number of changes made in your scenario is indicated in an orange bubble at the top of your plan.

 You can confirm changes by committing them to Jira, or discard them by reverting them.